jessewmc/rubylife/README.md

     $ ./mainscript.rb -i cels/gosperglidergun.cel -g 90 -d 0.1

 Other interesting patterns include so called 'methuselahs.'
-Make sure your command window is maximized and try:
+Make sure your command window is maximized (does not play well with Windows) and try:

     $ ./mainscript.rb -i cels/acorn.cel -g 100 -d 0.1

 This pattern eventually stabilizes after 5206 generations.
-The current text visualization is not adequate to view the complete pattern.
+The current text visualization and static board size is not adequate to view the complete pattern.

 See http://en.wikipedia.org/wiki/Conway's_Game_of_Life for a description of Conway's rules, history, etc.